pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 - method requires `Self: Sized` or
 - method only uses a `Self` type in receiver position

-Understanding why the requirements are what they are is not relevant to the rest of this article, but if you're still curious it's covered in [Sizedness in Rust](./sizedness-in-rust.md).
+Understanding why these requirements are what they are is not relevant to the rest of this article, but if you're still curious, it's covered in [Sizedness in Rust](./sizedness-in-rust.md).